 One of the most common cultural differences you will encounter overseas concerns the consumption of alcohol.
 In many countries, alcohol is available at younger ages; however, drinking occurs in different contexts than those found on many U.S. university campuses.
 People drink in moderation at meals, whether at home or in restaurants, clubs, and pubs.
 Alcohol is a complement to a meal and drinking is merely one aspect of convivial socializing.
 Nearly everyone abroad, including young people, considers binge drinking crass and rude.
 If you drink to excess, you reinforce negative stereotypes of American students abroad, and you put yourself and your friends in danger.

 Although the following recommendations are sometimes geared towards specific genders or groups, they are applicable and useful for all students – women and men of all races.
 Here are some specific suggestions you can take to avoid unpleasant encounters and reduce the risk of being a victim of a crime.

 - Use discretion and common sense in your behavior and dress.
-Strive to blend in and be prepared for unsolicited comments and stares.

 - Be aware of others; don’t daydream.

 - Don’t walk alone or in isolated areas, especially at night.
 It is always advisable to walk with your friends.
-If you are a female student, you may wish to ask a male student to accompany you when returning home after socializing.

 - Never get into a car with someone you have just met.

-- Never let your friends go home without you late at night and do not go home leaving your friend alone with people you both do not know.
+- Never let your friends go home without you late at night and do not go home after leaving your friend alone with people you both do not know.

 - Until you feel comfortable and culturally adjusted, invite another student on the program to join you when you socialize.
 You can help each other figure out cultural norms and good practices for safe socializing.